Be There for Your Child

 - Upper elementary and middle school children may ask more questions, and may need help determining fact vs. fiction, especially in regard to social media.

 - High school children can engage in beginning adult-like conversations and can do research to validate points of view.

 - Reassure your child or teen that they are safe.
 Let them know it is OK if they feel upset.
 Share with them how you deal with your own stress so that they can learn how to cope from you.

 - Limit your family’s exposure to news coverage, including social media.
 Children may misinterpret what they hear and can be frightened about something they do not understand.

 - Try to keep up with regular routines.
 Since schools are closed, create a schedule for learning activities or fun activities.

 - Be a role model.
 Take breaks, eat well and get plenty of sleep and exercise.
 Try to connect with friends and family members.

-- Remind them that they have some control and that by staying home and doing their schoolwork, they are helping the whole country.
-They can:
+- Remind them that they have some control and that eating healthy and getting enough sleep is important.